Submissions for Dragon Con 2016 are now open. If you want to submit something this year, do your homework and read this page …

-For 2014, we’re introducing a time limit on fan films and music videos – nothing longer than 10 minutes (including credits).
-Remember your audience is here for the convention and might not be willing to sit through really long videos while there’s a 60,000+ person party going on right outside their door (in other words, as this sentence illustrates, shorter may be better).
+We have a time limit on fan films and music videos – nothing longer than 10 minutes (including credits).
+Remember your audience is here for the convention and might not be willing to sit through really long videos while there’s a 70,000+ person party going on right outside their door (in other words, as this sentence illustrates, shorter may be better).
 We’re also a little less concerned about music rights, but original content always makes us happier.

-Another note regarding music videos: we’re no longer taking fan music videos or AMVs.
+Another note regarding music videos: we don’t take fan music videos or AMVs.
 We have seen some quality work where fans combine their favorite song and favorite genre, but that’s not what we’re featuring.
-Dragon*Con has a wonderful “Fandom Music Video Awards Contest” that’s a better fit for these videos.
-We prefer videos with original footage and lyrics, even if they are song parodies (see “Last Dragon Con” and “Comic Book Shop” for reference).
+We prefer videos with original footage and lyrics, even if they are song parodies (see “Sold it Off“, “Last Dragon Con” and “Comic Book Shop” for reference).

 Video Review & Acceptance Process